 Bid and Ask Volume

 When a transaction occurs at the bid price, the number of assets changing hands contributes to the bid volume.
 Bid volume is selling volume because it has the potential to move the price down.
-Assume someone is bidding 100 shares at $10.01 and someone is also bidding 100 shares at $10.02.
-When another trader sells 100 shares to the person at $10.02, that bid will disappear, and the new bid will be the lower price of $10.01.
+Suppose a trader is bidding 100 shares at $10.01, and a different trader is bidding 100 shares at $10.02.
+When yet another trader sells the 100 shares to the second trader at $10.02, that bid will disappear, and the new bid will be the lower price of $10.01.
 The selling volume at the bid lowered the price.

 When a transaction occurs at the ask price, the number of assets changing hands contributes to the ask volume.
 Suppose a trader is offering 100 shares at $10.01, and another trader is offering 100 shares at $10.02.
-When yet another trader buys the 100 shares at $10.01, that offer will disappear, and the new offer will be the higher price of $10.02.
+When yet another trader buys the 100 shares at $10.01, that offer will disappear, and the new offer will be the higher price, $10.02.
 The buying volume at the offer pushed up the price.

 More Buyers or Sellers

-When a market is experiencing more buying volume than selling volume, it means that there are more traders buying at the ask price, which has a tendency to push the price up.
+When a market is experiencing more buying volume than selling volume, it means there are more traders buying at the ask price, which has a tendency to push the price up.
 When a market is experiencing more selling volume than buying volume, it means there are more traders selling at the bid price, which has a tendency to push the price down.

 The relative number of buyers and sellers can change at any moment and, in fact, often changes many times, even in short time frames.
 That's what causes the markets to move in upward and downward trends rather than only in one direction.